 Four ABT locomotives were built for the Mt Lyell Mining Company by Dubs and Company, Scotland and entered service between 1896 and 1901.
 A fifth locomotive entered service in 1938.
 The 35 km railway carted minerals from the Queenstown mine to Strahan for shipment overseas.
 The terrain between Queenstown and Strahan comprises steep, rain-forest covered ridges and fast flowing rivers and the construction of a conventional railway would have been expensive and very difficult.
 The Mt Lyell Mining Company decided to build a 3’6 (1076 mm) gauge railway which included two sections of rack-assisted inclines, one section being 2.4 km long (1 in 16 grade track) and the second section being a 4.8 km long (1 in 20 grade track).
 The two rack sections of track used the ABT system, which comprised a pair of toothed rails mounted midway between the conventional 3’6 rails.
 The rack rails are engaged by two pinion wheels built into the locomotive, these pinion wheels being powered by a separate pair of steam cylinders to those powering the locomotive driving wheels.
 During the 1940s and 1950s the ABT locomotives were fitted with electric generators and lights, larger sandboxes and were converted from coal to oil fired.
 The railway closed in 1963 as the line required large expenditure.
 Fortunately, four of the locomotives were preserved, with ABT No.4 being dismantled and scrapped.

 ABT No.2 was obtained by the museum as static exhibit and is currently the only engine in original 1960s condition.
 ABT No.1, No.3 and No.5 have been rebuilt for use on the West Coast Wilderness Railway and are once again hauling trains between Queenstown and Strahan.
-A current proposal may see ABT No.2 restored to working order for use on the West Coast Wilderness Railway and left the museum by truck on 6 November 2019.
+In October 2019, ABT No.2 was purchased by the West Coast Wilderness Railway and left the museum by truck on 6 November 2019.